-Irritable bowel syndrome (IBS) is a common, chronic gastrointestinal (GI) condition characterized by disturbances in bowel habits and often accompanied with abdominal pain.
-IBS is also known as variety of other terms including spastic colitis, spastic colon, mucous colitis, nervous bowel and functional bowel.
-Commonly, this disorder affects the large intestine (colon), although other parts of the intestinal tract even up to the stomach could be affected.
+Irritable bowel syndrome (IBS) is a common, chronic gastrointestinal (GI) condition characterized by disturbances in bowel habits and often accompanied by abdominal pain.
+IBS is also known in various other terms, including spastic colitis, spastic colon, mucous colitis, nervous bowel and functional bowel.
+Commonly, this disorder affects the large intestine (colon), although other parts of the intestinal tract, even up to the stomach, could be affected.

 When someone has an IBS, their colon does not contract normally compared to when it is healthy.
 Instead, at times, it tends to contract in a violent and disorderly manner.
-The contraction may be terribly exaggerated and sustained which may last for a long period of time.
-One area of the colon may contract with no regard to another and at other times, there may be little bowel activity at all.
-These abnormal contractions result in changing bowel patterns with constipation and diarrhea being common.
+The contraction may be terribly exaggerated and sustained, which may last for a long period of time.
+One area of the colon may contract with no regard to another, and at other times, there may be little bowel activity.
+These abnormal contractions result in changing bowel patterns, with constipation and diarrhoea being common.

 What are the symptoms of IBS?